project-meucci/thimm.github.io/docs/Farm Gate/Getting-off-the-treadmill.md

 ---
-title: Getting off the treadmill
+title: Getting Off The Treadmill
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farm Gate  (2022-09-01)